 Freelance developers usually charge hourly rates that can vary between $40 to $120 an hour.
-This may seem pretty straightforward but things can get out of hands quite easily if you do not have a detailed action plan and observe strict deadlines for the project milestone.
+This may seem pretty straightforward, but things can get out of hand quite easily if you do not have a detailed action plan and observe strict deadlines for the project milestone.

 WooCommerce Store Development: ~$55/hr

 Let’s look at some of the best WooCommerce plugins that are needed to run almost any kind of WooCommerce store.
 Remember, it is not always mandatory to use a paid plugin.
 Sometimes, even free plugins can get the job done.

 |Stripe||Payment Gateway||FREE (2.9% + 30 cents per transaction)|

 |WooCommerce Checkout Manager||FREE|